swiftly-solution/documentation/src/docs/scripting/events/gameevents/onhltvrankentity.md

 ---

 # OnHltvRankEntity
-This event is triggered when an entity ranking
+This event is triggered when hltv_rank_entity is triggered.
 ::: tabs
 @tab Lua
 ```lua